F3 Analysis of Patent Portfolios: A Solution for Strategic Optimization – Webinar

-So, you can see what the approximate value that was saved was.
+You can, now, see what the approximate value that was saved was.

 Next, 100+ strategic prosecutions were created.
 This step is for the future case in which are marked with open application.
 These are the directed prosecution cases.
 It helped in 40 + grants after strategic prosecution.
 So, when we suggested that mould this claim like this way so that it should be mapped to a company; so there were 40+ grants and 60+ patent applications were under examination.
 It was approximately $160 million in total.

 The next covers the fringe patents.
 We pruned 100+ patents which helped in like the Patent Sales.
 It was $7 million approximately we made out of these pruned patents.